By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 4 skin-on, boneless chicken thighs (about 6 oz each), patted dry
+Core proteins and fats: 4 skin-on, boneless chicken thighs (about 6 oz each), patted dry; 2 Tbsp olive oil.

 Instructions

-1. Marinate your chicken: In a bowl, combine olive oil, smoked paprika, garlic powder, sea salt, black pepper, lemon juice and zest, chopped rosemary, and honey.
-Toss the chicken thighs gently in this marinade, coating evenly.
-Let rest at room temperature for 10-15 minutes to allow the flavors to penetrate while you prepare your pan.
+1. Marinate: Combine olive oil, smoked paprika, garlic powder, salt, pepper, lemon juice and zest, chopped rosemary, and honey.
+Toss chicken to coat and rest 10-15 minutes at room temperature to take the chill off and let flavors begin to penetrate.

-4. Flip and add aromatics: Turn the chicken over, then add sliced garlic and a splash of chicken broth to create a shallow aromatic bath.
-Lower heat to medium, cover loosely with a lid, and cook for another 8 minutes or until the internal temperature reaches 165°F (74°C).
+Flip once, add sliced garlic and a splash of chicken broth to deglaze.
+Lower heat to medium, cover loosely, and cook another 6–10 minutes until the internal temperature reads 165°F (74°C).

 Tips for Success